ultradns/terraform-provider-ultradns/docs/index.md

 }
 ```
 ## Authentication
-Below methods are supported for providing credentials configuration for UltraDNS provider:
+The following methods are supported when providing the credential configuration for the UltraDNS provider:

 - Static credentials
 - Environment variables